hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03c-Graphics.md

 + [Drawing images](#333-drawing-images)
   + wait for the image loaded before drawing
   + loading images: an asynchronous process
-  + possible to draw images from a video stream, images corresponding to another canvas content, or images that are defined by  HTML elements in the page
+  + possible to draw images from a video stream, images corresponding to another canvas content, or images defined by  HTML elements in the page
   + procedure to draw image
     + create a JavaScript Image object, e.g., `var imageObj = new Image();`
-    + send an asynchronous request in the background by the browser w/ the `src` attribute of this object with the URL of the image file; e.g., `imageObj.src = "https://www.w3.org/html/logo/downloads/HTML5_Logo_512.png"; };`
+    + send an asynchronous request in the background by the browser w/ the `src` attribute of this object with the URL of the image file; e.g., `imageObj.src = "https://www.w3.org/html/logo/downloads/HTML5_Logo_512.png";`
     + call the `onload` callback associated with the image; e.g., `window.onload = function () {...}`
     + draw the image only from inside this callback; e.g., `context.drawImage(imageObj, 0, 0);`
   + `drawImage` method: numerous variants
     + `drawImage(img, x, y)`: draw the image at position x, y, keeping the original image size
     + `drawImage(img, x, y, sizeX, sizeY)`: same as before except that the image drawn is resized.
-    + `drawImage(img, sx, sy, sw, sh, dx, dy, dw, dh)`: for drawing sub-images, (sx, sy, sw, sh) define the source rectangle, while dx, dy, dw, sh define the target rectangle
+    + `drawImage(img, sx, sy, sw, sh, dx, dy, dw, dh)`: for drawing sub-images, (sx, sy, sw, sh) define the source rectangle, while (dx, dy, dw, sh) define the target rectangle

       <figure style="margin: 0.5em; text-align: center;">
         <img style="margin: 0.1em; padding-top: 0.5em; width: 20vw;"